amritpal200/Synthesis-Project-1/README.md

 - fasttext

 ### Donwload the log files
-Download the log files avaliable in the Campus Virtual and safe them in the dat afolder of this project.
+Once you have the repositorry on your local, download the log files avaliable in the Campus Virtual and safe them in the data folder of this project.

 ## Project Structure
 This project is divided in three folders, each of them containing different kinds of files.